Cillo98/Group-Sorter/README.md

 Similarly, each group will have a number identifying the strength of each skill.
 For example, a group could have the following attributes: A 13; B 12; C 5; D 0; E 12.
 Balanced groups have similar values for the same attribute.

 ## Algorithm
-Each time a new entitity is to be added to a community group,the addEntitity() method in AttributeSorter is called to perform the operation.
-The entitity is added to a chosen group based on the following two criteria:
+Each time a new entity is to be added to a community group,the addEntity() method in AttributeSorter is called to perform the operation.
+The entity is added to a chosen group based on the following two criteria:

 1. The number of each attribute within a single group should be fairly well balanced
 2. The total number of all attributes in each group should be fairly well balanced

 An algorithm that takes both criteria into consideration is key in creating overall balanced groups.
-The algorithm I’ve designed and implemented works in three different ways according to the type of AttributeSet of the entitity, which can be either:
+The algorithm I’ve designed and implemented works in three different ways according to the type of AttributeSet of the entity, which can be either:
 - *AAA*: all three attributes are the same attribute
 - *AAB*: two attributes are equal and one is different
 - *ABC*: all attributes are different